CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 ## Integration

-Follow these steps to integrate the CAMobileAppAnalytics SDK in your Xcode project using
+Follow these steps to integrate the CAMobileAppAnalytics SDK in your Xcode project using Cocoapods or Swift Package Manager

 ### Cocoapods